pjparra/Fast-Confirm/README.md

     * Allows precise positioning.
 Top and left offsets will be added to the computed default absolute position of the confirmation box.
 If you set the top offset to -5 for example, the confirmation box will be 5 pixels above its default position.
 * __zIndex__: 10000
     * Allows you to fine tune the z-index if you're facing z-index issues causing the confirm box not to appear
-* __eventToBind__: [eventName, _false_]
+* __eventToBind__: (eventName|_null_)
-    * An event name (submit, click...) or false.
+    * An event name ('submit', 'click'...) or null.
 If an event name is provided, Fast Confirm will take care of event management.
 This is really useful when you want to deal with form submission.
+The real event (form submission for instance) will only be fired when the deferred returned by the `onProceed` callback will be resolved.
+By default, `onProceed` returns true, which is equivalent to a resolved deferred.
+* __condition__: (function|_null_)
+    * A function returning a boolean, or null.
+If a function is provided, the confirm box will only appear if the condition function returns true.
+Has no effect if `eventToBind` is null.
 * __questionText__: "Are you sure?"
     * The question asked by the confirm box.
 * __proceedText__: "Yes"